julianac-araujo-ey/resources-guide/README.md

 #### Generation 📝

 Text generation is the task of generating text with the goal of appearing indistinguishable to human-written text.
-This task if more formally known as "natural language generation" in the literature.
+This task is more formally known as "natural language generation" in the literature.

 - Jiwei Li, et al.: Deep Reinforcement Learning for Dialogue Generation, EMNLP 2016.